 J: move down

 Your applications can programmatically navigate a 3D scene by creating a new camera and setting it to the scene view.
 A camera defines the location from which you are viewing the scene.

 The camera is shown in this image for illustration purposes; when you set camera settings (location, pitch), think of the camera class a real-life camera you're adjusting the position of.

-For example, to point the camera to toward the Snowdon mountainside, as shown in the following code snippet and image, use these values:
+For example, to point the camera to toward the Snowdon mountainside, use these values:

 - For 3D location, use 53.06 latitude, -4.04 longitude, 1289 meters above sea level

 - For roll, use 0 degrees